ibm-cloud-docs/citrix-netscaler-vpx/ipsec-pbr.md

    ```
    {: codeblock}

-    Any virtual server instances or infrastructure intended to go through the VPN tunnel and sit behind the VPX, will need to be configured to either use VPX as the default gateway or to use a static route.
-This will send traffic to the VPX when the destination is the remote (peer) subnet.
+    Any virtual server instances or infrastructure you intend to go through the VPN tunnel behind the VPX must be configured to use VPX as the default gateway or to use a static route.
+This sends traffic to the VPX when the destination is the remote (peer) subnet.
 See the following static route (**10.115.0.0/16**) example.
     {: note}

    ```sh